shivammishra90/delta-dem/README.md

  # delta-dem
-This is a demo for Git &amp; Github class
+This is a demo for Git &amp; Github class.